 When that regret comes from not telling someone that you love them before it’s too late, it never goes away.
 There’s a quote that really says it all, “Don’t wait until it’s too late to tell someone how much you love, how much you care.
 Because when they’re gone, no matter how loud you shout and cry, they won’t hear you anymore.”
 In other words, you will never, ever, ever have the chance to say it to them again.
 Ever.

-Like I said in the beginning, tomorrow doesn’t ever come with a guarantee.
-We never know how much time we have left with the people we adore.
+I LOVE YOU.
+You’re probably thinking- you don’t even know me.
+That’s true.
+But if people can hate for no reason, I can love.As I said in the beginning, tomorrow doesn’t ever come with a guarantee.
+We never know how much time we have left with the people who matter most to us.
 So, whether we’re in the middle of a crisis or experiencing a bounty of good fortune, you should never, ever wait to tell people you love them.